ok2cqr/cqrlog/compiled/README.md

    That gives a bit less debug text.
 Just CQ-monitor related debugs.
 Note that value is "minus 4"!

 RTTY MODE IS DATA

-   This is broken in 118, and some previus versions.
-Same as the branch rtty_data is broken.
-I have spoiled it making merge master several times and one of them has wiped this code.
-It is there somewhere in Git branch history.AT least 113 seems to have it.
-I have spent hours trying to rescue it for reuse in 119 and furure versions, but no success.

-So be it...

    - separate source for this can be found from branch "rtty_data"
    - At preferences/Modes you will see a new "DATA" that replaces the old "RTTY".
 Defaults for that are